sneakyx/egroupwareserver/README.md

 	--link mysql-egroupware-xxx:mysql \
 	sneaky/egroupware

 -> Please replace xxx with Your favourite name and 4321 with the port projected for using.
-If You don't want to map the port, just leave this line <-
+If You don't want to map the port, just leave the line "-p 4321:80"<-

-### Logging in
+### First time logging in
 If You started the image for first time, You have to login via

 	http://ipOfYourServer:4321/
-For normal setup (without header information- see above) - If You use first time egroupware You have to enter the databse infos from the file
+If You use first time egroupware You have to enter the database infos during the installation from the file

 	/home/egroupware/xxx/data/db-info.txt
+This file is generated everytime the container starts.

+### Logging in with existing database and data

-If you use the same egroupware installation a second time, You don't have to read this file any more.
+If the file header.inc.php already exists (former installation), You don't have to read this file any more.
 The docker-entrypoint.sh updates the info in the headerfile automaticly!

-For setup with provided header information.
-Please change header and config password- this is a security thing!
-The Setup admin and Header admin can change Your whole installation!

-If Your header.inc.php is still the same, You don't have to do anything- just login.
 If there's a new version of egroupware, You have to start the setup and update the database!
 (But egroupware will tell You this!)

 # Additional info